 We all need a little help sometimes.

 For those suffering from chronic obstructive pulmonary disease (COPD) finding an effective treatment can be difficult.
 Traditional treatment options such as inhalers, steroids, or oxygen can unfortunately only address the symptoms of lung disease, rather than the progression of the disease itself.
-For relief from symptoms and a chance to promote natural healing within the lungs, patients turn to stem cell therapy.
+For relief from symptoms and a chance to promote natural healing within the lungs, patients turn to cellular therapy.

 5. Start Early